ChanX21/Dripper-Vesting-Contract/README.md

 -   The contract utilizes access control mechanisms to ensure only authorized users can
 -   A simple UI interface is provided for with file name ``frontend-ui``
+-
+# WARNING: Use with Caution

+🚨🚨🚨🚨🚨🚨🚨🚨🚨🚨🚨🚨🚨🚨🚨

+## This is an Unaudited Contract

+🔥🔥🔥🔥🔥🔥🔥🔥🔥🔥🔥🔥🔥🔥🔥

+Please be advised that this contract has not been audited for security or reliability.
+Usage of this contract comes with inherent risks.

+Before engaging with this contract, it is strongly recommended that you:

+- Conduct your own thorough review of the code.
+- Understand the potential risks involved.
+- Exercise caution and prudence when interacting with this contract.